Conversations with Search Engines: SERP-based Conversational Response Generation: The SaaC Dataset

-Table~\ref{t02-1} shows that while \ac{SaaC} shares some characteristics with existing datasets, it also has its own unique characteristics, tailored to support research on conversations with search engines. out of all the datasets available at the time of writing, MS MARCO is the closest to \ac{SaaC}; Table~\ref{t02-2} list some instances from both datasets to show their differences.
+In total, 28 master MTurk workers participated in our task.
+The number of annotations from each worker ranges from 1 to 244.
+Table~\ref{t02-1} shows that while \ac{SaaC} shares some characteristics with existing datasets, it also has its own unique characteristics, tailored to support research on conversations with search engines.
+For example, Holl-e and WoW contain multi-turn conversations, however they target chitchat.
+QuAC and CoQA have multi-turn conversations, but the passages are all Wikipedia articles and fixed for all conversation turns; the responses are extractive text spans from Wikipedia articles.
+The datasets listed above do not target search scenarios, where the passages are from various sources, e.g., blogs, Encyclopaedia, social media, and there are queries that cannot be answered properly with extractive text spans.
+CAsT is for search scenarios, but it does not have abstractive responses.
+Out of all the datasets available at the time of writing, MS MARCO is the closest to \ac{SaaC}.
+However, MS MARCO is single-turn and not all queries are in natural language.
+Table~\ref{t02-2} lists some instances from both datasets to show their differences.